๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 1. Milan

-๐ŸŒŸ Top attractions: The vibrant city of Milan is best known for these main attractions:
+The vibrant city of Milan is best known for these main attractions:

-• Duomo di Milano.
-Milan Cathedral is the largest church in Italy and is a Gothic architectural masterpiece in the city center.
+• Duomo di Milano (Milan Cathedral) is the largest church in Italy and is a Gothic architectural masterpiece in the city center.
 It’s considered one of the must-see attractions in Milan.

 The exterior view of an elaborate, white cathedral.